colleen547/leaflet-challenge/README.md

    * The data markers should use size to indicate the earthquake's magnitude and color to indicate the earthquake's depth.
 Earthquakes with higher magnitudes should appear larger and earthquakes with greater depth should appear darker in color.

-   * **HINT** The depth of the earth can be found as the third coordinate for each earthquake.
+   * **HINT:** The depth of the earth can be found as the third coordinate for each earthquake.

    * Include popups that provide additional information about the earthquake when clicking a marker.